Program Overview

 – Conceive a workflow from design to test in order to produce a given molecule in a given chassis strain

-– Evaluate various methods in order optimized the production yields of metabolic pathways
+– Evaluate various methods in order to optimise the production yields of metabolic pathways

 – Adapt metabolic engineering to build biosensor and biocomputing devices